 ...

-r) In the maritime mobile service, this frequency is reserved for experimental use for future applications or systems (e.g. new AIS applications, man over board systems, etc.).
-If authorized by administrations for experimental use, the operation shall not cause harmful interference to, or claim protection from, stations operating in the fixed and mobile services.
-(WRC-12)
+r) Administrations may apply this frequency for the usage of autonomous maritime radio devices Group B using AIS-technology on a non-harmful interference basis limited to transmitter e.i.r.p. of 100 mW, and a height of the antenna not exceeding 1 m above the surface of the sea.
+(WRC--19)

 Reasons: Note r) is the appropriate footnote to reflect the identification of frequency 160.900 MHz for Group B autonomous maritime radio devices.